CIML-bioinformatic/JPGlab_LysoDC/README.md

         ├── r_filtered.rds                      # The pagoda2 object with the counts, clusters and t-SNE informations
         └── rvel.cd.rds                         # the Velocyto object with the computed relative velocity estimation of cells

+---

 ### Run step 7

+#### Goal

+#### Input
+This step use input from previous analysis.
+Here is a tree presentation of the content of the folder $WORKING_DIR/data/step7 as it should be before the execution of the analysis.
+Note that the file "cell_cluster_mapping.tsv" is the on from step6 output NOT the one from step5 output.

+    step7
+    └── input
+        ├── cell_cluster_mapping.tsv  # this file must be a copy from $WORKING_DIR/data/step6/output/cell_cluster_mapping.tsv
+        ├── filtered_emat.rds         # this file must be a copy from $WORKING_DIR/data/step6/output/filtered_emat.rds
+        ├── filtered_nmat.rds         # this file must be a copy from $WORKING_DIR/data/step6/output/filtered_nmat.rds
+        ├── r_filtered.rds            # this file must be a copy from $WORKING_DIR/data/step6/output/r_filtered.rds
+        └── rvel.cd.rds               # this file must be a copy from $WORKING_DIR/data/step6/output/rvel.cd.rds

+#### Output

+#### Execution

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step7/JPGlab_LysoDC_SeptenaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step7/output"), output_file = "JPGlab_LysoDC_SeptenaryAnalysis.html", quiet=FALSE)'

+#### Results

 ### Run step 8